-We issue equity-based performance stock units to certain employees to reward achievement of financial performance goals set by the Board of Directors.
+Starting in 2012, we began issuing equity-based performance stock units ("PSUs") to certain employees to reward achievement of financial performance goals set by the Board of Directors.
 Equity-based performance stock units vest over a three-year period from the date of grant.
 Prior to vesting, equity-based performance stock units do not have dividend equivalent rights, do not have voting rights and the shares underlying the restricted stock units are not considered issued and outstanding.
-The number of shares of stock ultimately issued to participants will depend upon the extent to which goals are met.
-The award measurement period is one fiscal year.
-Based upon the level of goal achievement, the number of shares we will issue can range from 0% up to 150% of the granted units.
-These outstanding units will vest over three years from the date of initial grant and upon final Board of Directors approval, shares of our common stock will be considered issued as of that date.
+The number of shares of stock ultimately issued to participants will depend upon the extent to which certain performance goals are met.
+The award measurement period is one fiscal year and based upon the level of goal achievement, the number of shares we will issue can range from 0% up to 150% of the granted units and vest over three years from the date of initial grant and upon final Board of Directors approval.